Dance Difficulty

 This little article is for those who want to know how I calculate a difficulty rating for dances.
 My rating isn’t particularly wonderful compared to that in Keith Napier's Index, which by the way gives a difficulty rating for about 5000 dances, but it is an attempt to automate the whole process.

 Basically the assumption is that every event has an overall difficulty rating.
 This can be assessed from that of the dances in the event.
 Then in a recursive fashion the difficulty rating of the dances can be assessed from that of the events they are in.
-The whole process is kick started by putting in the Napier Index rating where possible.
+The whole process is kick started by putting in a selection of ratings I know of from the Napier Index.

 This is a work in progress so it will change!